diagrams/diagrams-doc/doc/manual.rst

 .. _`quick start tutorial`: /doc/quickstart.html

-Note that `Diagrams.Backend.SVG.CmdLine` is provided for convenience;
-it's not the only interface to the backend though.
-If you want to roll your own code, e.g. as a component of another program, use the `renderDia` function, or see the related section under `Rendering backends`_ for additional backend specific entry points.
+Note that `Diagrams.Backend.SVG.CmdLine` is provided for convenience, but it is not the only interface to the backend.
+For more control over when and how diagrams are rendered, *e.g.* as one component of a larger program, use the `renderDia` function, or see the related section under `Rendering backends`_ for additional backend specific entry points.

 Contributing
 ------------